 Why you need to revisit your employee retention strategy now

-Keeping valued employees should be a vital element of any business plan at the best of times, but even more so in times of uncertainty.
-We are currently facing a new era in business where remote working has become the new norm.
+Keeping valued employees should be a vital part of any business plan at the best of times, but even more so in times of uncertainty.
+We are currently facing a new era in business where remote working has become the norm.
 Managing employees remotely has been a steep learning curve for a vast number of business leaders.

 Now is the time to think about how you can retain your valuable employees.